javalin/website/pages/docs.md

 {% endcapture %}
 {% include macros/docsSnippet.html java=java kotlin=kotlin %}

-Since the cookie is stored in the browser, the `get` request to `serverTwoApp` will be able to retrieve the information that was passed in the `post` to `serverOneApp`.
+Since the client stores the cookie, the `get` request to `serverTwoApp` will be able to retrieve the information that was passed in the `post` to `serverOneApp`.

 Please note that cookies have a max-size of 4kb.